192,559 CAMRA members

 As discussedunless the wind has caused havoc and knocked them offthe ripest apples are the ones that have naturally fallen to the floor, so this is where the picking begins.

-Some orchards will complete this process with the help of machines mounted onto tractors and that decision will vary from orchard to orchard and grower to grower.
+Some orchards will complete this process with the help of machines mounted onto tractors, a decision which will vary from orchard to orchard and grower to grower.

-Regardless of method, the days are long and laborious and a lot of harvesters rely on music to motivate them throughout the day.
+Regardless of method, the days are long and laborious, so a lot of harvesters rely on music to motivate them throughout the day.
 I asked a few harvesters for their favourite harvest songs, here is a playlist of their suggestions: https://open.spotify.com/playlist/0gQdbj7NsBsQU7cbBU4Bkc?si=G8wWEYjlROqbU5sShaknJQ

-Some orchards will complete this process with the help of machines mounted onto tractors and that decision will vary from orchard to orchard and grower to grower.
+Some orchards will complete this process with the help of machines mounted onto tractors, a decision which will vary from orchard to orchard and grower to grower.

-Regardless of method, the days are long and laborious and a lot of harvesters rely on music to motivate them throughout the day.
+Regardless of method, the days are long and laborious, so a lot of harvesters rely on music to motivate them throughout the day.
 I asked a few harvesters for their favourite harvest songs, here is a playlist of their suggestions: https://open.spotify.com/playlist/0gQdbj7NsBsQU7cbBU4Bkc?si=G8wWEYjlROqbU5sShaknJQ

 A good breakfast is in order, some hot caffeine and a plan for the day.
 Harvest takes place outdoors so a typical harvest attire needs to include everything from sun cream to thermals and waterproofs.